LueKely/GymCircleBackend/readme.md

 ### index.ts

-- this is where the magic where all the routes are imported and stuff
+- this is where the magic happens, where all the routes are imported and stuff

 ### .env

 - this is not available in our repo for i added it in the git ignore just pm me for the .env this is crucial btw.

+  #### how to use

+  - just add `process.env."environment name"`

 ### /public